Transformer (deep learning): Un-embedding

 An un-embedding layer is almost the reverse of an embedding layer.
 Whereas an embedding layer converts a token identifier into a vector, an un-embedding layer converts a vector into a probability distribution over tokens.

+An illustration of the top 16 token probabilities at temperature 1, for each output token in the chain-of-thought response, with colour representing how that output differs from the same prompt but at temperature 0.